lilactown/cascade/README.md

 [![cljdoc badge](https://cljdoc.org/badge/town.lilac/cascade)](https://cljdoc.org/d/town.lilac/cascade)

-Cascade is a library of continuation-passing, tail recursive versions of many Clojure core functions.
+Cascade is a library of continuation-passing, thunk producing versions of many Clojure core functions.

 The goal is to allow essentially unbounded recursion and mutual recursion of